 repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 It can happen face to face or online.

-Our teachers believe bullying is…
+Our staff believe bullying is…

 Our children believe bullying is…

 being mean to someone over and over again.
 Sometimes it’s hurting their feelings or sometimes it’s hitting them or kicking them.
 It happens when grown ups aren’t looking.
 It can happen online.

 ‘They [pupils] value everyone’s contribution and everyone is warmly accepted and cared for.
 Older pupils support younger ones thoughtfully and with kindness.
 Pupils say that bullying is rare.
 They have confidence in staff to sort out any issues quickly.’
 Ofsted 2019

 -We have celebrated anti-bullying week.

 -We have established ‘anti-bullying ambassadors’.
 These are pupils who will represent their peers and pass on any concerns.

 -Our E-Safety advice has been updated.

 -Our children took part in a well-being questionnaire.
 The results were overwhelmingly positive.
 The report suggested that some of children have trouble sleeping, and sometimes feel lonely.
 These results took us by surprise and we will be working together with our children to combat this.